Double reed acoustics: oboe, bassoon and others

 Oboes and bassoons as 'closed' pipes

 Oboes and bassoons are open at the far end or bell—with the consequence that the pressure there is close to atmospheric and its variations small.
 But they are (almost) closed at the reed end, where the pressure variations are large.
 For a sound wave, the tiny aperture in the reed is enough to cause a reflection a bit like that from a completely closed end.
 The rest of the instrument is approximately conical (semiangle about 0.7° for the oboe and about 0.4° for the bassoon).
 Of course, bassoons are bent in the boot joint and bocal to fold the bore into a convenient length, but these bends have only a modest acoustic effect.
-There's also the bell, some of whose effects we shall discuss below.
+For oboe and cor anglais, there's also the bell, some of whose effects we shall discuss below.

 For the purposes of this simple introduction to double reed acoustics, we shall now make some strong approximations.
 First, we shall pretend that it is a simple conical pipe – in other words we shall assume that all holes are closed (down to a certain point, at least), that the bore is conical, and that the mouthpiece end is completely closed.
 This is a crude approximation, but it preserves much of the essential physics, and it is easier to discuss.